Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

 Applying shrinking steps to multiple members of the family $\F$ after each other is called a \emph{shrinking} of $\F$.
 A shrinking of $\F$ is \emph{hypergraph preserving} if all shrinking steps are hypergraph preserving. \end{defi}

-\begin{obs} If we do a hypergraph preserving shrinking on $\F$ to get $\F'$, then by definition in each step for the shrunk $F\in \F$ we have $H_F=H_{F'}$ and thus the geometric hypergraph of $S$ with respect to $\F$ is the same as of $S$ with respect to $\F'$.
-That is, a hypergraph preserving shrinking does indeed preserve the geometric hypergraph of $S$ with respect to $\F$. \end{obs}
+\begin{obs} If we do a hypergraph preserving shrinking on $\F$ to get $\F'$, then by definition in each step if $F\in \F$ is shrunk to $F'\in \F'$, then we have $H_F=H_{F'}$ and thus the Delaunay-hypergraph of $S$ with respect to $\F$ is the same as that of $S$ with respect to $\F'$.
+That is, as its name suggests, a hypergraph preserving shrinking does indeed preserve the Delaunay-hypergraph of $S$ with respect to $\F$. \end{obs}

-\begin{lem} Given a point set $S$ and a finite family $\F$ of pseudo-disks, if we take a containment-minimal empty lens $L$, and $L$ is defined by the pseudo-disks $F_1$ and $F_2$ such that $L\subset F_1$, then we can get rid of this lens in the following way: we shrink $F_1$ to some $F_1'$ such that $F_1'\cap L=\emptyset$ while $F_1'\cap S=F_1\cap S$ (that is, shrinking $F_1$ to $F_1'$ is hypergraph preserving).
-Moreover, the number of intersections of the boundaries of pseudo-disks strictly decreases during this. \end{lem}
+\begin{lem} Given a point set $S$ and a finite family $\F$ of pseudo-disks, suppose that there is a containment-minimal empty lens $L$ defined by a pair of pseudo-disks $F_1,F_2\in \F$ with $L\subset F_1$, then we can apply a hypergraph preserving shrinking on $\F$ to obtain a pseudo-disk family which has strictly fewer number of intersections of the boundaries. \end{lem}

+\begin{proof} The main idea of the proof is ``to get rid of'' $L$.
+Such a removal of an empty lens is quite standard and the reader may want to skip the rest of the proof.
+As the aim of this paper is to give tools that can be used safely for any family of pseudo-disks, we decided to include a proof that takes care of topologically non-intuitive cases as well.